-To be completed by the parent:
+PART A - To be completed by the parent:

+TACLA - 10 be completed by the parent.

 Full name of child

 Date of birth

-Tick the box below if you believe it describes your child's circumstances.
+Tick the box below if you are seeking admissions priority on faith grounds.

-Priority will next be given to children who regularly attend (or whose parents regularly attend) 1 a Christian church.
-2
+Priority will next be given to children who regularly attend (or whose parents regularly attend) 2 a Christian church.
+3

-I confirm that I have submitted a LA Common Application Form.
+You must also complete a LA Common Application Form eg www.devon.gov.uk/admissionsonline

 Your name Date

 Please sign here